A Classification of Modular Functors via Factorization Homology

 \subsection{The definition of a modular functor}

 Since we would like to systematically treat all extensions at once, we need to develop a rather general theory of extensions for modular operads, and more specifically the surface operad.
-Fortunately, a formalism to treat extensions of groupoids is available in~\cite{bbf04}.
+Fortunately, a formalism to treat extensions of groupoids is available in~\cite{bbf04}, where the classical extension theory using Dedecker-Schreier cocycles~\cite{schreier,dedecker} is generalized to groupoids.
 We can easily adapt this to groupoid-valued modular operads.